Helping Your Clear Your Criminal Record Through Expungement

 If you receive an expungement, your conviction will be vacated, and records of the charge will be erased in the state’s data systems.
 You will not have to disclose your conviction afterwards on any background check for employment, credit or any other type of application.

 We Can Help You Start Over

-You can trust our lawyer’s years of experience in criminal defense representation when you seek to clear your criminal record.
-We serve clients in Louisville and Elizabethtown and elsewhere in central Kentucky.
+You can trust our lawyers’ years of experience in criminal defense representation when you seek to clear your criminal record.
+We serve clients in Louisville and Elizabethtown, and elsewhere in Central Kentucky.
 To set up a free initial consultation, call 270-765-2000 in Elizabethtown or 270-505-9219 in Louisville.
 You can also email us through our online contact form.